Office Address:

 Senior IDCA Attorney.
 Provided general legal advice on areas of IDCA responsibility, which encompassed U.S. economic relations with the Third World, including bilateral and multilateral development assistance; served as counselor to IDCA Director on significant policy issues; took primary responsibility for matters involving role and structure of IDCA, including relations with the Agency for International Development, other IDCA components and other government entities, such as Office of Management and Budget; served as agency representative on "Christopher Committee," which coordinated foreign policy decision-making on human rights matters; served as agency "Transition Officer," coordinating change of administration of agency with members of President-elect Reagan's Transition Team.

-July, 1979 to Aug., 1980
+July, 1979 August, 1980

 Counsel and Associate Director for Planning and Evaluation; Peace Corps

-(1) Senior Peace Corps Attorney.
+Senior Peace Corps Attorney.
 Provided general legal advice on all Peace Corps matters; served as senior counselor to Peace Corps Director on significant legal and policy issues; coordinated relations with ACTION General Counsel's office; took primary responsibility for reorganization of Peace Corps as autonomous agency within ACTION, including development of legal structure and implementation of new agency organization; led agency efforts on various legislative matters, such as Foreign Service Act of 1980.

-(2) Director of Peace Corps Office of Planning and Evaluation.
+Director of Peace Corps Office of Planning and Evaluation.
 Established and managed new Peace Corps Office of Planning and Evaluation, with responsibility for setting and monitoring organizational goals and objectives and for evaluating program performance; with Peace Corps budget officer, supervised development of integrated Peace Corps planning and budgeting system; supervised design and implementation of various program evaluations, including reviews of Peace Corps selection and training efforts and of Peace Corps education programs; participated in design and review of changes in other Peace Corps systems, such as that for requesting, recruiting and placing Volunteers.

-Aug., 1976 to June, 1979
+August, 1976 June, 1979

 Partner and Associate

-Munger, Tolles & Olson Los Angeles, California
+Munger, Tolles & Olson

 Attorney in General Practice Law Firm.
 Practice primarily involved corporate and commercial litigation.
 Was fully or partially responsible for wide variety of cases, ranging from employment, construction and other contract disputes to federal and state antitrust cases, as well as matters involving state and local administrative and regulatory law.
 Significant involvement in two large patent validity, infringement and licensing cases with major antitrust components.
 Also involved in development and implementation of alternate dispute resolution mechanisms for large-scale litigation.
-Extensive pro bono work as Legal Counsel, member of Executive Committee and of the Board of Directors for Planned Parenthood/World Population of Los Angeles -- included corporate and administrative law matters, as well as participation in organization management and policy making.
+Extensive pro bono work as Legal Counsel, member of Executive Committee and of the Board of Directors for Planned Parenthood/World Population of Los Angeles -- included corporate and administrative law matters, as well as participation in organization management and policy-making.

-Sept., 1973 to July, 1976
+September, 1973 July, 1976

 Assistant United States Attorney for the District of Columbia

-Federal prosecutor.
+Federal Prosecutor.
 Extensive jury and non-jury criminal trial litigation; primary trial experience was with common law offenses, such as larceny, burglary and robbery; for six months was co-chief of "major violators unit," which reviewed new cases to identify repeat offenders and improve quality of trial preparation for these and other cases; spent fifteen months as appellate litigator, handling civil and criminal appeals both in United States Court of Appeals for the District of Columbia and the District of Columbia Court of Appeals; significant appellate cases included appeal of lower court decisions upholding constitutionality of President Nixon's conditional commutation of Jimmy Hoffa's prison term and upholding constitutionality of procedures used in President Ford's amnesty program, as well as cases seeking changes in applicable insanity and diminished capacity standards in the District of Columbia.

 Back to top